Wavefront supports tags and a variety of search features to help you find exactly the information you need.

 - You can include content in multiple hierarchies to suit the needs of different groups of users.

 We support several different types of tags that you can leverage when searching.
 See Organizing with Tags

-All Wavefront browsers (All Dashboards, Alerts, Integrations, Events, Maintenance Windows, Proxies, Webhooks, and External Links) support a variety of search methods.
+All Wavefront browsers (All Dashboards, Alerts, Integrations, and so on) support a variety of search methods.
 You can search in the Search field at the top or in the faceted filter bar at the left.
-Both methods support facets: